parhamyassini/p4app/README.md

 # Orca P4 Docs
 > For p4app documentations refer to https://github.com/p4lang/p4app.

 At the current stage, we think implementation of Orca logic on both spine and leaf (and core) would be straightforward.
-Current version of P4 codes contain a sketch solution (compilable) for both switches.
+The current version of P4 codes contains a sketch solution (compilable) for both switches.

 The problem is that multicast functionality in P4 heavily relies on tables that are only manageable by the control plane.

 Main challenges for realizing Orca (or any source-routed multicast) on programmable switches would be:
 1. Exposing output port bitmaps to the processing pipelines
 2. Allowing packet replication engine to replicate based on the bitmaps.
-3. Hardware-specific considerations for efficieny of processing (E.g Orca Spine per-link operations).
+3. Hardware-specific considerations for the efficiency of processing (E.g Orca Spine per-link operations).

 **Contents**
 - [Details of current codes](#details-of-current-codes)